willxia/DSC180/README.md

 - `transformers`: A library by Hugging Face offering state-of-the-art general-purpose architectures for Natural Language Processing (NLP).
 - `scikit-learn`: A simple and efficient tools for predictive data analysis.

 To install these packages, you can use `pip`, which is the package installer for Python.
-Feel free to install the packages in a virtual environment.
+Feel free to do the following in a virtual environment.
 Run the following command in your terminal:

 ```bash
 # Install required packages